 How to Modify a Static Route Entry on Windows 10/11

 Let’s say that after the recent network change, now the network 10.10.10.0 should be routed through the 10.10.29.200 gateway.
 Obviously, you have to modify the existing route for this network and change the gateway to 10.10.29.200.

 So, how to modify the existing route entry?
 You can’t modify an existing entry.

 The simple method is to delete it and add the new entry.
 So, in this case, you would perform the below commands.

 Route delete 10.10.10.0 Route add –p 10.10.10.0 mask 255.255.255.0 10.10.29.200

-We hope this simple guide will be helpful in understanding the route add, delete and print commands in Windows 10 client PC and other server Operating Systems.
+We hope this simple guide is helpful in understanding the route add, delete and print commands in Windows 10/Windows 11 client PC and other server Operating Systems.
 Make sure you open the command prompt or PowerShell as Administrator to perform these commands.
-If you want to use cosmetic variables to identify the fast hops to reach a network, you can use the metric key as described at Microsoft site here.
+If you want to use cosmetic variables to identify the fast hops to reach a network, you can use the metric key as described at the Microsoft site here.